-A misconfigured Squid proxy can allow an attacker to make requests on his behalf.
-This may give the attacker information about devices that he cannot reach but the Squid proxy can.
-For example, an attacker can make requests for internal IP addresses against a misconfigured open Squid proxy exposed to the Internet, therefore performing an internal port scan.
-The error messages returned by the proxy are used to determine if the port is open or not.
-Many Squid proxies use custom error codes so your mileage may vary.
-The open_proxy module can be used to test for open proxies, though a Squid proxy does not have to be open in order to allow for pivoting (e.g. an Intranet Squid proxy which allows the attack to pivot to another part of the internal network).
+A exposed Squid proxy will usually allow an attacker to make requests on their behalf.
+If misconfigured, this may give the attacker information about devices that they cannot normally reach.
+For example, an attacker may be able to make requests for internal IP addresses against an open Squid proxy exposed to the Internet, therefore performing a port scan against the internal network.
+The `auxiliary/scanner/http/open_proxy` module can be used to test for open proxies, though a Squid proxy does not have to be on the open Internet in order to allow for pivoting (e.g. an Intranet Squid proxy which allows the attack to pivot to another part of the internal network).
 This module will not be able to scan network ranges or ports denied by Squid ACLs.
 Fortunately it is possible to detect whether a host was up and the port was closed, or if the request was blocked by an ACL, based on the response Squid gives.
 This feedback is provided to the user in meterpreter `VERBOSE` output, otherwise only open and permitted ports are printed.

 To display the available options, load the module within the Metasploit console and run the commands 'show options' or 'show advanced':

 Time is precious, so I don’t want to do something manually that I can automate.
 Leveraging the Metasploit Framework when automating any task keeps us from having to re-create the wheel as we can use the existing libraries and focus our efforts where it matters.

 – Jim O’Gorman | President, Offensive Security